Tawfiq al-Hakim: Early life

-Tawfiq Ismail al-Hakim was born on October 9, 1898, in Ramleh city in Alexandria, Egypt, to an Egyptian father and a Turkish mother.
+Tawfiq Ismail al-Hakim was born on October 9, 1898, in Ramleh city in Alexandria, Egypt, to an Egyptian father [Ziad Abdelkader] and a Turkish mother.
 His father, a wealthy and illustrious Egyptian civil officer, worked as a judge in the judiciary in the Egyptian village of al-Delnegat, in central Beheira province.
 His mother was the daughter of a retired Turkish officer.
 Tawfiq al-Hakim enrolled at the Damanhour primary school at the age of seven.
 He left primary school in 1915 and his father put him in a public school in the Beheira province, where Tawfiq al-Hakim finished secondary school.
 However, due to the lack of proper secondary schooling in the province, Tawfiq al-Hakim moved to Cairo with his uncles to continue his studies at Muhammad Ali secondary school.

 After studying in Cairo, he moved to Paris, where he graduated in law and began preparing a PhD thesis at the Sorbonne.
 However, his attention turned increasingly to the Paris theatres and the Opera and, after three years in Paris, he abandoned his studies and returned to Egypt in 1928, full of ideas for transforming Egyptian theatre.